X

 Satyadeep Jain

 Hi.
 Thank you.
-Just a follow up to this CCD question.
-The remaining 600 crore still wearing tire is that have you locked in?
-Basically the investors are more or less identified.
+Just a follow-up to this CCD question.
+The remaining INR600 crores, still we are in a tie-up.
+Is that — have you locked in — basically the investors are more or less identified.
 Is it the same set of investors?
 Is it just some procedural delay?
-Just wanted to understand where are you in the process?
-It’s been a while since that Vagraj deal happened.
-Obviously you’ve closed 600 crores.
-The remaining 600 find out similar investors different restructuring is also going to be similar as we look at that 600 crore.
+Just wanted to understand, where are you in the process?
+It’s been a while since that Vadraj deal happened.
+Obviously, you’ve closed INR600 crore.
+The remaining INR600 crore, we’ll certainly find out similar investors, different.
+The structuring is also going to be similar, as we look at that INR600 crore.

 Satyadeep Jain

 Okay.
-And on this asset just maybe an update on the rail line.
-I know it had already reached Nalia.
-What is the status for last mile connectivity from Nalia to your plant and then from there also?
-Have you seen other players start basically transporting from that particular stretch or is it still in future?
+And on this Vadraj asset, just maybe an update on the rail line.
+I know it had already reached Naliya.
+What is the status for last-mile connectivity from Naliya to your plant?
+And then from there also, have you seen other players start basically transporting from that particular stretch, or is it still [Technical Issues] in the future?

 That’s kind of more or less stitched up.
-The railway survey is already completed within Nallii and into a place called Wagot.
-Wagot is a station which is about four and half kilometers from our plan.
-So the survey railways started working on that and I think the land acquisition railways that is going to be done by railways.
-I think there initially project report says that they should be ready completing this up to this Wagord station by end of this year, December January they should be able to complete in parallel.
+The railway survey is already completed within Naliya into a place called Vagoth.
+Vagoth is a station, which is about 4.5 kilometers from our plant.
+So the survey — railways have started working on that, and I think the land acquisition, railways — that is going to be done by railways.
+I think their initial project report says that they should be ready completing this up to this Vagoth station by the end of this year.
+December, January, they should be able to complete.

-We won’t be able to complete the.
-Project by end of this year.
+And in parallel, I guess, land acquisition.
+A lot of patches of land is government land.
+So we are already working with the government of Gujarat.
+So by the time work starts, we should have completed the acquisition of the land.
+And when railways is ready by the end of this year, we should also — we won’t be able to complete the project by the end of this year.
 It should take longer than that.
-Our Target is June FY28 is when the siding is going to be completed.
-So we are on top of it.
-On course to complete stuff.
-The other two guys, I guess they.
-Should also be working on the same lines.
+Our target is June FY28 is when the siding is going to be completed.
+So we are on top of it, on course to complete stuff.
+The other two guys, I guess they should also be working on the same lines.

 Satyadeep Jain

-So as of now the other two guys their plants are operational.
-They have this just wanted to understand because the line is there to Nadia.
+So as of now the other two guys — their plants are operational.
+Are they — have they — I just want to understand because the line is there till Naliya.
 So have other players started shipping?
-And when you look at the last mine connectivity and assuming some delays have been mentioning June 28th but for at least the monsoon period it’s a fair weather port.
-Should we assume lower utilization for the first year till this largest connectivity Is there just maybe an update on are other people using that line?
-As of now.
+And when you look at the last mile connectivity and assuming some delays, you have been mentioning June ’28, but for at least in monsoon period, it’s a fair-weather port.
+Should we assume lower utilization for the first year till this last mile connectivity is there?
+Just maybe an update on are other people using that line as of now —

 Satyadeep Jain

-Lastly on Gujarat specifically because you’re entering expanding there in a big way, I know you’re catering to that market right now, the 1 million ton that you mentioned.
-But would you have to as you look at bringing more volumes, when should we look at maybe upscaling your branding team before that capacity comes online?
-Is there something you need to do to strengthen your position or branding or team there in that region?
-And when do you start to do?
+Lastly, on Gujarat specifically, because you’re entering — expanding there in a big way.
+I know you’re catering to that market right now, the 1 million ton that you mentioned through North.
+But would you have to — as you look at bringing more volumes, when should we look at maybe upscaling your branding team before that capacity comes online?
+Is there something you need to do to strengthen your position of branding or team there in that region?
+And when would you start to do it?

-I guess it’s all about timing because I spend start spending money right now.
-I will be wasting money.
-If I spend late, I’ll be losing an opportunity.
-So we have a clear blueprint in place when to kind of get into.
-Investment mode in terms of market investment and media investment.
-But what are the things which you already done?
-We have a full fledged sales force in place.
+I guess it’s all about timing.
+Because if I start spending money right now, I will be wasting money.
+If I don’t spend late, I’ll be losing an opportunity.
+So we have a clear blueprint in place when to kind of get into investment mode in terms of market investment and media investment.
+But what are the things which we have already done?
+We have a full-fledged sales force in place.
 We have the sales offices in place.
-We have the market study done and then dealer appointments or started happening.
-So by the time.
+We have the market study done, and then dealer appointments started happening.

 Satyadeep Jain